 How does your driveway look?
 Is it cracked?
 Does it have anthills forming in those cracks?
 A nice driveway can help make an appealing first impression to prospective buyers.
 Sometimes all it takes to fix a driveway’s appearance is the application of a driveway sealer – something you can find at any home improvement store and can likely do yourself in an afternoon.

 To the inside of the house, make sure everything is in good repair.
 Dirty or worn carpets can turn away buyers, as can dirty walls or faded paint.
 Check all your light switches and fixtures to be sure they’re all in working order.
 Fix any damaged walls, doors, handrails, appliances – anything that might sour a potential buyer.

 Finally, take a look at your neighbors’ yards.
 Are they free from debris and looking respectable?
 It may be difficult to confront them, but the appearance of your neighbor’s yard can dramatically affect the value of your property.
 Perhaps you could offer to help them clean it up.
 The bottom line is that with everything you’re trying to do to prepare your home for sale, you don’t want to let your neighbor’s slovenly habits break the deal.

 Homebuyers are very critical when they view a home.
 Look at your home, property and neighborhood with that same critical eye before you believe that your house is ready to sell.
 That way you’ll find the problems before the buyer does, fix them up and be able to get the price you’re asking for.

-Jim Miller is a full time full service licensed Realtor® in the Southern New Hampshire area with Bean Group and has many years of experience in buying and selling New Hampshire Real Estate .
+Jim Miller is a full time full service licensed Realtor® in the Southern New Hampshire area with Bean Group and has over 20 years of experience in buying and selling New Hampshire Real Estate .

 Contact Jim direct at 603-801-3987.